Skip to content

 • REST API to configure the connectors and monitors the tasks.

-It supports distributed or standalone deployment modes.
-Fully integrated with Kafka Cluster to keep its states, it automatically manage offset, and handle the complex process of offset commitment.
+It supports both distributed and standalone deployment modes.
+Fully integrated with the Kafka cluster to maintain its state, it automatically manages offsets and handles the complex process of offset commitment.

-The following figure illustrates a classical 'distributed' deployment of a Kafka Connect cluster.
+The following figure illustrates a typical 'distributed' deployment of a Kafka Connect cluster:

-• Connector and tasks are not guaranteed to run on the same instance in the cluster, especially if we have multiple tasks and multiple instances in our Kafka Connect cluster.
+Connectors and tasks are not guaranteed to run on the same instance in the cluster, especially when multiple tasks and instances are present in the Kafka Connect cluster.

-• The connector may be configured to add Converters (code used to translate data between Connect and the system sending or receiving the data), and Transforms: simple logic to alter each message produced by or sent to a connector.
+The connector can be configured to include Converters (which translate data between Connect and the system sending or receiving the data) and Transforms (which apply simple logic to alter each message produced by or sent to a connector).

 Characteristics

-• Kafka Connect connector, copy a vast quantity of data from source to Kafka: work at the datasource level using native protocol: when the source is a database, it uses JDBC API for example.
+• Kafka Connect connectors can efficiently copy large volumes of data from a source to Kafka by operating at the datasource level using native protocols.
+For instance, when the source is a database, it utilizes the JDBC API.

-• Scale from standalone, mono connector to start small, to run tasks in parallel on distributed cluster.
+• It can scale from a standalone, single connector setup to running tasks in parallel on a distributed cluster.

-• Kafka Connect defines three models: data model, worker model and connector model.
-Worker model allows Kafka Connect to scale the application.
+• Kafka Connect defines three models: the data model, worker model, and connector model.
+The worker model enables Kafka Connect to scale the application effectively.

-• Kafka Connect cluster can serve multiple applications and so may be organized as a service.
+• A Kafka Connect cluster can support multiple applications and can be organized as a service.

 Connector cluster configuration